JavedNissar/bgrapher/README.md

 You can chat with it [here](https://telegram.me/Bgrapher_Bot).
 How Do I Install It On My Computer?
 ==================
+Before you start, you'll need [node.js](https://nodejs.org/en/).
-First, you have to get a Telegram bot token from [Botfather](https://telegram.me/BotFather).
+Next, you have to get a Telegram bot token from [Botfather](https://telegram.me/BotFather).
 Then, get access to a MongoDB instance.
 I recommend [mLab](https://mlab.com/).
 Once you have both of those complete, please set your environment variables as follows.